shawn2030/Language-Classifier/README.md

 features = 7
 Depth = 8

-When ran on the given test.dat test examples, i got all the right predictions.
-100% accuracy with the predictions on the given file.

 Adaboost:

 i tested with 4, 6, 7, 10 stumps but got a lot of wrong predictions. then i tried running this adaboost algorithm for 100 stumps and then got a much better result with better predictions.

-When ran on the given test.dat test examples, i got 8 / 10 right predictions.
-80% accuracy with the predictions on the given file.